Biographies Royal Concertgebouw Orchestra

 The Concertgebouw Orchestra has long garnered praise for its performances of the music of Mahler and Bruckner.
 It also upholds a number of time-honoured concert traditions, such as the Passion performance and the Christmas Matinee.
 Contemporary music has played a major role from the start.
 Composers such as Richard Strauss, Gustav Mahler, Arnold Schoenberg and Igor Stravinsky all conducted the Concertgebouw Orchestra on more than one occasion.
 Today, the likes of John Adams, Thomas Adès and Tan Dun follow in their footsteps.
 Each year, the orchestra premieres multiple newly commissioned works.

 In addition to some eighty concerts performed at The Concertgebouw in Amsterdam, the orchestra gives approximately forty concerts at other major concert halls throughout the world, reaching roughly 250,000 concertgoers worldwide every year.
 The orchestra expands its reach through videos, concert streams and regular radio and television broadcasts in collaboration with AVROTROS, Mezzo.tv and Medici.tv.
 It has made over 1,100 LP, CD and DVD recordings to date, many of which have won international distinctions.
-In 2004, the orchestra launched its own in-house record label, Concertgebouworkest Live.
+In 2004, the orchestra launched its own in-house record label, RCO Live.

 Royal Concertgebouw Orchestra - Auf Deutsch